Sunny (2011 film): Plot

 Im Na-mi, a wealthy but depressed housewife, feels disconnected from her family and lonely in her seemingly perfect life.
 Her husband and daughter are indifferent towards her, and she eats breakfast alone every morning.
 One day, she visits her mother in the hospital and recalls her high school days upon seeing the name "Ha Chun-hwa" on a patient's room.

-Na-mi then visited her old teacher at the high school she once study and is then taken back to her teenage years, where she is introduced as a new student in an all-girls high school in Seoul.
+Na-mi then visits her old teacher at the high school she once studied at and is then taken back to her teenage years, where she is introduced as a new student in an all-girls high school in Seoul.
 Initially ridiculed for her country accent and appearance, she befriends Ha Chun-hwa and joins her group of friends called "Sunny."
-The group consists of six other girls: eye-lashes obsessed Kim Jang-mi, foul-mouthed Hwang Jin-hee, writer's daughter Seo Geum-ok, beauty queen wannabe Ryu Bok-hee, and the school goddess but distant Jung Su-ji.
-They bond over shared experiences and adventures, including a memorable rivalry with another school group at the police riot.
-Na-mi also experiences her first love with Han Joon-ho, Jang-mi's brother friend, but end her feeling when she saw him with Su-ji.
+The group consists of six other girls: eyelashes-obsessed Kim Jang-mi, foul-mouthed Hwang Jin-hee, writer's daughter Seo Geum-ok, beauty queen wannabe Ryu Bok-hee, and the school goddess but distant Jung Su-ji.
+They bond over shared experiences and adventures, including a memorable rivalry with another school group at a police riot.
+Na-mi also experiences her first love with Han Joon-ho, Jang-mi's brother friend, but ends her feelings towards him when she sees him with Su-ji.

 In the present, Na-mi discovers Chun-hwa is terminally ill and wishes to reunite "Sunny".
-With help from her old teacher and private detective, Na-mi found all the group members and learning about their diverse, often troubled lives.
-Jang-mi is now a struggling insurance agent, Jin-hee is now an elegant woman while her husband cheats on her, Geum-ok is unemployed and living in a cramped space, Bok-hee has turned to prostitution while her daughter is in the hospital, and Su-ji remains elusive.
+With help from her old teacher and a private detective, Na-mi finds all the group members and learns about their diverse, often troubled lives.
+Jang-mi is now a struggling insurance agent, Jin-hee is now an elegant woman with a cheating husband, Geum-ok is unemployed and living in a cramped space, Bok-hee has turned to prostitution while her daughter is in the hospital, and Su-ji remains elusive.
 Na-mi eventually finds Joon-ho and gets closure on her past feelings for him.